 The Agency's exit survey is voluntary.
-During the reporting period, there was insufficient data collected to allow for analysis.
-In FY 2021, the most common reasons for separation for both PWD and PWTD were voluntary retirement and accepted appointments in other federal agencies.
+In FY 2022, the most common reasons for separation for PWD were voluntary retirement and accepted appointments in other federal agencies.

 B. ACCESSIBILITY OF TECHNOLOGY AND FACILITIES

 Pursuant to 29 CFR §1614.203(d)(4), federal agencies are required to inform applicants and employees of their rights under Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794(b), concerning the accessibility of agency technology, and the Architectural Barriers Act of 1968 (42 U.S.C. § 4151-4157), concerning the accessibility of agency facilities.
 In addition, agencies are required to inform individuals where to file complaints if other agencies are responsible for a violation.